Impeachment of Renato Corona: Holiday recess

 The next day, the impeachment court served summons to Corona, who was received by the Supreme Court.
 Four days later, Vicente Millora, a former president of the Integrated Bar of the Philippines (IBP), filed a petition at the Supreme Court questioning the constitutionality of the pending trial, asking for a temporary restraining order (TRO), and to declare the articles of impeachment null and void.
 Millora contended that the impeachment case did not go through constitutional means as it was passed with "undue haste, railroaded, fast-tracked, and signed but not sworn to by the 188 respondent lawmakers."
 The prosecutors responded by asking the Supreme Court to dismiss the petition.
 Additional petitions questioning the constitutionality of the impeachment were filed by Vladimir Cabigao, Danilo Lihaylihay, Oliver Lozano, and Allan Paguia and Homobono Adaza.

 The Senate received Corona's answer on December 26 which asked for the Senate to dismiss the case for "failing to meet the requirements of the Constitution."
 Antonio Carpio, one of the possible replacements for Corona if he is successfully removed, reportedly was assigned the case concerning the constitutionality of the impeachment, with Corona expected to recuse himself from the discussion.

 In a press conference, the prosecution team revealed that Corona owns a high-end penthouse condominium unit in Bellagio, Fort Bonifacio, Taguig worth ₱14.51 million in 2009.
 Tupas asked if this condominium unit is included in Corona's state of assets, liabilities and net worth (SALN), saying that Corona's SALN has been made unavailable to the public.
 The senators scolded the prosecutors, saying that they are not allowed to discuss the merits of the case so as not to preempt the impeachment trial.
-This came as an anonymous source disclosed that Corona owned another condominium unit in nearby Bonifacio Ridge worth between ₱5 to 8 million, and a house and lot in Quezon City.
+This came as an anonymous source disclosed that Corona owned another condominium unit in nearby Bonifacio Ridge worth between ₱5 million and ₱8 million, and a house and lot in Quezon City.
 The prosecutors agreed to stop issuing statements to the media until the trial's start.

 Corona asked the impeachment court for a preliminary hearing; this was the first motion the impeachment court would hear.
 Meanwhile, the prosecution asked the Senate to subpoena documents on 45 properties allegedly belonging to Corona.
 Aside from the documents, the prosecution also asked for the appearances of Corona, his wife and children.
 Quimbo said that "At least 40 of these properties were not declared in Chief Justice Corona's 2002 SALN, the last year when he made such (a) declaration."
 Corona replied that he owned five pieces of real estate properties, and all appeared on his SALN.

 On the other hand, the defense wanted to summon Tupas, Belmonte, Jesus Crispin Remulla, Mandanas, Tiangco and Secretary-General Marilyn Barua-Yap.
 Ponce Enrile consulted the other senators, asking if they were allowed to summon people connected to the House of Representatives due to "inter-parliamentary courtesy."